jtilly/knitroR/README.md

 knitroR
 =======

 This package allows you to call the [Knitro](http://www.ziena.com/knitro.htm) optimizer from R. This is very much work in progress.
-All of this only works on Linux and Mac OS.
+The package works under Linux, Mac OS X and Windows.
 There is some rudimentary documentation [here](https://jtilly.github.io/knitroR/knitroR.pdf).
 Installation instructions are below.

 Knitro offers a very straightforward integration for C++ (and many other languages).
 Check out the example code [here](https://www.artelys.com/tools/knitro_doc/2_userGuide/gettingStarted/startCallableLibrary.html). knitroR uses this C++ integration as backend and provides a wrapper via [Rcpp](http://dirk.eddelbuettel.com/code/rcpp.html) that can be called from R. This is how it works: